jfnavarro/hla_pipeline/README.md

 # DNA and RNA-Seq variant calling pipelines with HLA and MHC predictions
-This a private repository that contains a simplified, more generic, up-to-date and optimized version of a pipeline provided by Jared Gartner <jared.gartner@nhi.gov>
 The pipeline can process DNA/RNA in somatic (tumor and normal) and germline (tumor) modes and generate a list of variants, HLAs and neo-antigens with affinity scores.